The-Wishlist-Co/getting-started/docs/article.md

 ### Platform components ###

-In addition to the core Wishlist platform, you get the following modules:
+In addition to the core Wishlist platform, we offer the following modules:

 - **Store Owner portal** allows retailers to customise system configurations and analyse system performance
 - **Shopify app** is a turnkey solution for Shopify merchants.
 Provides both frontend customisation and backend integration to The Wishlist